IT-BAER/hass-valetudo-control/README.md

 ### 🎴 Frontend Card Setup

-Add the following to your Lovelace configuration:
+After installing the card through HACS, add the following to your Lovelace configuration:

 ```yaml
 - type: custom:valetudo-control-card